rohan-patnaik/decensored-deepseekR1-for-vscode/README.md

 ---

-Enjoy the freedom of decensored open-source AI directly in our code editor!
+Enjoy the freedom of decensored open-source AI directly in your code editor!
-Customize our personal AI assistant by downloading and integrating your favorite models with 'Decensored DeepseekR1' for VSCode.

 ---